 2) Resources being wasted on idle servers

 One of the conundrums of launching a new online business is gauging just how much database storage space and computing capacity you’re going to need.
 This often means that people overestimate the amount of traffic they are going to experience (at least initially) and figure that it’s better to have too much than too little.
-Unfortunately, this can often result in money being wasted as servers lie idle while your business picks up a head of steam.
+Unfortunately, this can often result in money being wasted as servers lie idle.

 3) Recurrent user downtime